cirocosta/go-monero/README.md

 ### Tor support

-Nodes reachable only through the Tor network (hidden services) _are_ supported despite the lack of a specific flag for specifying the proxy address.
+Nodes reachable only through the Tor network (hidden services) or proxying traffic through Tor to clearnet _is_ supported despite the lack of a specific flag for specifying the proxy address.

 For instance: